Chapter 17: Certificate Programs

 Advisor: Dr. Christopher Kitts

 This certificate program provides a graduate-level introduction to the theoretical knowledge and practical skills necessary to excel in the growing, interdisciplinary fields of robotics, autonomous systems, intelligent machines, and smart products.
 The program is offered to students with an undergraduate degree in a field of engineering or related area.
-Students should also have an academic background or demonstrate proficiency in computer programming, basic electrical circuit design, basic mechanical design, and system dynamics.
-This is an online version of the Certificate in Robotics and Automation, intended to support the needs of remote and international students.
-The Certificate is ideal for professionals wishing to enhance their knowledge of this emerging engineering area as well as for remote students interested in completing the Certificate prior to enrolling in the in-person M.S.
-Degree in Robotics and Automation.
-The curriculum consists of 16 units: three required courses (7 units) and 9 units of elective courses listed below.
-These courses may be taken online or in person.
-For students who are completely remote, 4 units of coursework will generally be available during each quarter of the academic year, and only a subset of the elective courses listed below may be available:
+Students should also have an academic background or demonstrate proficiency in computer programming, basic electrical circuit design, basic mechanical design, system dynamics, and mathematics at least at a level of differential equations.
+The Certificate is ideal for professionals wishing to enhance their knowledge of this emerging engineering area.
+It is also ideal for students interested in completing the Certificate as a step toward enrolling in the full M.S.
+Degree in Robotics and Automation; Certificate courses may be applied to the M.S. program.

 Required Courses (7 units):

-- MECH/ECEN 207 Advanced Mechatronics l (3 units)
+- MECH 207/ECEN 460 Advanced Mechatronics l (3 units)

 - MECH/ECEN 337 Robotics l (2 units)